 Thursday, August 21

 5:01 to 8:00 p.m.

-Historic Denver, Inc. and the Molly Brown House Museum invite you to a joint One Past 5/Thirsty Thursday event on Thursday, August 21.
+Historic Denver, Inc. and the Molly Brown House Museum invite you to Happy Hour on the Hill on Thursday, August 21.
 This "progressive" party will begin at the Patterson Inn at E. 11th Avenue and Pennsylvania Street, continue on to the Capitol Hill Mansion at 1207 Pennsylvania Street, and end at the Molly Brown House Museum at 1340 Pennsylvania Street!

-Thirsty Thursdays is billed as "an entertaining and exploratory experience for history nerds and fashionistas alike."
+This is a joint event from Historic Denver's One Past 5 and the Molly Brown House Museum's Thirsty Thursday event.
+Thirsty Thursday is billed as "an entertaining and exploratory experience for history nerds and fashionistas alike."
 While, One Past 5 events grant guests access into historic spaces that most have never had the opportunity to explore!
 Together we will bring you preservation success stories and scandalous tales!

 Wednesday, March 19